Smilodon: Predatory behavior

 Despite being more powerfully built than other large cats, Smilodon had a weaker bite.
 Modern big cats have more pronounced zygomatic arches, while these were smaller in Smilodon, which restricted the thickness and therefore power of the temporalis muscles and thus reduced Smilodon's bite force.
 Analysis of its narrow jaws indicates that it could produce a bite only a third as strong as that of a lion (the bite force quotient measured for the lion is 112).
+The bite force of S. fatalis has been estimated as 1283.74 N at the canine and 4671.41 N at the carnassial, forces comparable to the bite force of the much smaller jaguar.
 There seems to be a general rule that the saber-toothed cats with the largest canines had proportionally weaker bites.
 Analyses of canine bending strength (the ability of the canine teeth to resist bending forces without breaking) and bite forces indicate that the saber-toothed cats' teeth were stronger relative to the bite force than those of modern big cats.
 In addition, Smilodon's gape could have reached over 110 degrees, while that of the modern lion reaches 65 degrees.
 This made the gape wide enough to allow Smilodon to grasp large prey despite the long canines.
 A 2018 study compared the killing behavior of Smilodon fatalis and Homotherium serum, and found that the former had a strong skull with little trabecular bone for a stabbing canine-shear bite, whereas the latter had more trabecular bone and used a clamp and hold style more similar to lions.
 The two would therefore have held distinct ecological niches.
+The supplementary materials of a 2020 study suggested S. gracilis and S. populator had a jaw gape of 89.13 and 82.05 degrees respectively.

+By finding of correlation between relative cribriform plate size and repertoire of functional olfactory receptor genes, it was found that S. fatalis had a slightly smaller repertoire than modern felids with 600 olfatory receptor genes, compared to 677 of a domestic cat.
+This indicates that S. fatalis used less olfaction for its daily activities than modern felids.